Call For Proposals

 Note: Each sub-county government is matched to the relevant county in which it is contained.

 Unlike with surveys of the U.S. mass public—which rely on Census demographic data about the aggregate U.S. population to generate weights—we do not have demographic data about the aggregate population of elected local government officials (with the exception of gender, which we can code based on first names).
 However, we can mitigate some of the possible survey sample bias by reweighting based on the demographics of constituent areas.
 To this end, we employ a conventional post-stratification raking procedure using the Census variables listed in the previous section.
 We follow the methodology outlined in DeBell and Krosnick (2009) for the American National Election Study (ANES).

-¹ We use a first-name matching to historical Census data to determine respondent sex.
+¹ We use first-name matching to historical Social Security Administration data to determine respondent sex.
 Respondents who cannot be matched with at least 95% confidence are given this question.